 - Fruit and vegetable growing plan for next spring – something compact and easy to maintain with young kids.
 But that will give us the best crop in return.

-- Musing if / where I can set-up a succ compost heap.
+- Musing if / where I can set-up a small compost heap.